 - a rash on or around your nipple

-- a change in the appearance of your nipple, such as becoming sunken into your breast
+- a change in the appearance of your nipple, such as becoming sunken into your breasts.

-If you’re referred to CCL for diagnosis, your consultant or oncologist will advise you on which tests are relevant to your individual symptoms.
+If you are referred to CCL for diagnosis, you will receive world-class care, tailored to your individual needs.
+Your consultant or oncologist will be experienced in dealing with breast cancer and will advise you on which tests are relevant to your individual symptoms.
 Usually, in order to identify breast cancer, we’ll give you a One-Stop Diagnosis, which is an exhaustive investigation comprising of three separate elements.
 These are:

 - A Clinical Examination, which is a physical examination of your breast and surrounding area by a Consultant Breast Surgeon